Read time 4 minutes

 The move request will start and move the chosen mailboxes to the specified target database.
 The benefit of this procedure is that the user does not face any downtime.

-Both the methods to move the Exchange 2016 database to a different drive or location are simple, but they take time and are not suitable for large migrations.
-There are chances of data loss.
-Additionally, the user has to manually restore the database to the Exchange Server 2016.
-That is why you should use a professional tool which can conduct a safe transfer of data and maintain the data integrity.
+Both the methods to move Exchange 2016 database to a another drive or location are simple, but they are also time-consuming, unsuitable for large migrations, and pose a risk of data loss.
+The user must also manually restore the database to the Exchange Server 2016.
+That is why you should use a professional tool to transfer data and safely maintain data integrity.

 Conclusion